Acrotap/netscapenavigator/README.md

-# example-module
+# Netscape Navigator
-An example module for sus93.
-Source code at `example-module.js`.
+TheOldNet's Netscape Simulator ported to Windows 93, source code can be found at `netscapenavigator.js`.

 ## Installation
-You can install example-module with `sus93 install example-module`.
+You can install netscapenavigator with `sus93 install netscapenavigator`.